arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 The Edge Control will check the number of button taps for the valve's manual control and handle the right action to do through the use of a switch case statement.

-The `updateSensors()` function handles the update of system variables, including the valves statutes.
-It uploads the local sensor values to the cloud and retrieves online changes to maintain the synchrony.
+The `updateSensors()` function handles the update of system variables, including the valves' states.
+It uploads the local sensor values to the cloud and retrieves online changes to maintain synchrony.

 To measure the water level we are using a 4-20 mA (0 to 1 meter) sensor, but we need to express that current information in centimeters.
 The Edge Control converts the current from the sensor loop into a voltage by using an internal 220 ohms resistor which is read by the internal ADC.
 To convert this voltage back to a current value, we use the following equation from a 4-20 mA sensor: